AmitPaul-akp/wp-widget-detector/README.md

 # 🕵️‍♂️ wp-widget-detector

-> A colorful Chrome extension that instantly scans any Elementor-built WordPress page and lists all core Elementor & Essential Addons widgets in use.
+> A Chrome extension that instantly scans any Elementor-built WordPress page and lists all core Elementor & Essential Addons widgets in use.

 ---